DesmondJS/Cuda_McEliece_KEM/README.md

 ## 📖 Overview
 This repository contains my **Final Year Project 2 (FYP2)** at Universiti Tunku Abdul Rahman (UTAR), focusing on **GPU parallelization** of the [Classic McEliece](https://classic.mceliece.org/) post-quantum cryptosystem using **CUDA**.

-The goal was to accelerate **encryption, decryption, encapsulation, and decapsulation** by offloading computationally heavy parts (syndrome generation, error vector formation, FFT, Benes network, etc.) to NVIDIA GPUs.
+The goal was to accelerate **encryption, decryption, encapsulation, and decapsulation** by offloading computationally intensive tasks (syndrome generation, error vector formation, FFT, Benes network, etc.) to NVIDIA GPUs.
 Performance was benchmarked and compared with an optimised CPU vectorized implementation, showing **significant throughput improvements**.

 ## ✨ Features